dmarinere/NikeCampaign/README.md

 ## Data

+African Leaders Twitter usernames were gotten from []

+Top Influencers usernames were gotten from [100 Most Influential African](https://africafreak.com/100-most-influential-twitter-users-in-africa) using beautiful soup.

-Data for this Analysis was gotten using [Twitter API](https://www.developer.twitter.com)
+The Metrics Data for this Analysis were gotten using [Twitter API](https://developer.twitter.com)